For a place with so much history and beauty, it’s funny that Ponce De Leon Springs State Park pancakes are the things for which it is best known.

 But the charm of the Old Sugar Mill and the delicious results we got from our pancakes converted me.

-The pancakes are $6.50 per person.
-For $1.95, you can add things to sprinkle into your pancakes – blueberries, banana slices, pecans, chocolate chips.
+The pancakes are $8 per person and you can have as many you’d like.
+For $2.45 to $3, you can add things to sprinkle into your pancakes – blueberries, banana slices, pecans, chocolate chips.

 Making the pancakes is not messy or difficult.
 You can add a side of eggs, bacon or sausage and the menu includes a selection of salads and sandwiches.
 Prices are reasonable, although you do have to pay $6 per carload to enter the park.